danielscholl-osdu/indexer/indexer-core/src/main/java/org/opengroup/osdu/indexer/schema/converter/readme.md

 "number", "string", "integer", "boolean"
 ```

-Following primitive types are converted to the Storage Service Schema types:
+Following primitive types are converted to the Storage Service Schema types (all other types like string are used as is):
 ----------------------------------------------------------------------------

 ```json